Mudhaffar8/GameBoy_Emulator/README.md

 ﻿# GameBoy Emulator

 This is a GameBoy emulator written in C++17 with SDL3 support for window rendering and input handling.
-It can only runs ROM-only cartridges but support for other cartridge types are on the timeline.
-There is no sound support for this emulator.

 ## Controls
 - D-Pad: WASD